findmebyvinay/ecommerce_app/README.md

     3:Next user navigates to the Dashboard Page.
    - In the Dashboard Page it shows the list of the product that is fecthed from dummyjson API
    - these product data is also saved in the database making it available offline.
-   - There is bottom navigation bar which shows DashBoardPage, Cart Page, and Profile page.
+   - There is bottom navigation bar which shows ProductPage, Cart Page, and Profile page.

     4:After Login User Navigates to Product Screen.
    - Product Screen shows all the list of Available products.